Integrating future visions into everyday life

 The wall contains a mix of art prints from an artist I met while living in London, England, art cards from local bookshops in the city, my own travel photography and some Pinterest inspiration for exact examples of what I envision a second home living space to look like.

 Full disclaimer: We don’t fully own our current (and first) home in Canada at the moment but I don’t believe that is a reason to stop envisioning a future one.
 If I believed that theory, I would never have made the move to Australia or Europe when I did (before I was ‘ready’, things ‘made sense’ or opportunities ‘arrived’).
-Instead I envisioned what I wanted, anchored it in, took inspired action and it resulted in many manifestations which I will disclose in future posts and my first book.
+Instead I envisioned what I wanted, anchored it in, took inspired action and it resulted in many manifestations.

 Decorating your present space with future intentions